zarhaselene/zarhaselene/README.md

 - Email: [zarhaselene@gmail.com](mailto:zarhaselene@gmail.com)

 ### 🤝 Let's collaborate!
-If you're interested in collaborating or have internship opportunities, feel free to reach out!
+If you're interested in working together or have internship opportunities, feel free to reach out! 🚀